Paul Hamilton (soccer)

-Paul Hamilton (born March 23, 1988) is a Canadian soccer player who currently plays for Edmonton Scottish.
+Paul Hamilton (born March 23, 1988) is a Canadian soccer player who is the head coach for League1 Alberta side Edmonton Scottish.
 Previously having played professionally for the Vancouver Whitecaps, FC Edmonton and the Carolina Railhawks.

 Career

-Youth and College
+Youth and college

 Hamilton played club soccer for the Calgary Foothills Irish, which he led to a U-18 Alberta Provincial Championship and a silver medal at the National Championships.
 He began his college soccer career at the University of Cape Breton in 2006, where he was named an AUS second team all-star and AUS Rookie of the Year.
 He transferred to Trinity Western University in 2007, where he played three years.
 He was named first team Canada West all-star in each of the 2007, 2008, and 2009 seasons, and second team all-Canadian in 2007 and 2008.
 In 2009, he was named first team all-Canadian, Canada West Player of the Year and CIS Player of the Year.
 He played more than 4,500 minutes for the Spartans in his college career, scoring 2 goals while adding 6 assists over that time.
 Hamilton was inducted into the Canada West Hall of Fame on September 10, 2019.

 During his college years, Hamilton also played with the Vancouver Whitecaps Residency team in the USL Premier Development League, and trained with the senior Whitecaps side.